arkadaron/WPShop/README.md

-Implementation example of an online store on pure WordPress without using WooCommerce.
+Implementation example of an online store on pure WordPress <i>without</i> using WooCommerce.
 According to the requirements, SEO tags optimization is necessary.

 A theme and a plugin have been created with simple management from the admin panel.